databricks/databricks-sdk-py/docs/account/workspaces.rst

           The general workspace configurations that are specific to cloud providers.
         :param credentials_id: str (optional)
           ID of the workspace's credential configuration object.
+        :param custom_tags: Dict[str,str] (optional)
+          The custom tags key-value pairing that is attached to this workspace.
+The key-value pair is a string of utf-8 characters.
+The value can be an empty string, with maximum length of 255 characters.
+The key can be of maximum length of 127 characters, and cannot be empty.
         :param deployment_name: str (optional)
           The deployment name defines part of the subdomain for the workspace.
 The workspace URL for web application and REST APIs is `<workspace-deployment-name>.cloud.databricks.com`.
 For example, if the